liballeg/android/README.md

 6. Fine-tuning

 * You can move the assets/\*/include folders somewhere else if you don't want them to be in your final .apk
-* If you don't want to compile all 7 architectures for your game, you can do somehting like this in your app/build.gradle:
+* If you don't want to compile all 7 architectures for your game, you can do something like this in your app/build.gradle:
     ```
     buildTypes {
       debug {